 Maybe they’re a smaller company with less than 400 properties.
 Fair enough.
 But in that case, they’d have fewer people working for them, fewer resources, and proportionally you’re looking at the same problem.

 Space and time, my friend, space and time.
 The logistics don’t add up.

-Any rental company who tells you they offer these full inspections quarterly is exaggerating (like with the drive by thing), outright lying, or they’re telling the truth but neglecting far more important tasks.
+Any rental company that tells you they offer these full inspections quarterly is exaggerating (like with the drive-by thing), outright lying, or they’re telling the truth but neglecting far more important tasks.

 Whatever, it’s a giant red flag either way.

 So here’s what we recommend when looking for a property management company.

 Ask them about their move-in and move-out inspections.
 These are the most important ones you need and you want a company with a detailed process on this.